 A sprained ankle is a common injury that often requires basic home care like icing the area.
-When the pain in your ankle is manageable, ice may be the first line of defense recommended by a sprained ankle specialist like Dr. Velimir Petkov at Premier Podiatry in Passaic County, New Jersey.
+When the pain in your ankle is manageable, ice may be the first line of defense recommended by a podiatrist Clifton like Dr. Velimir Petkov at Premier Podiatry in Passaic County, New Jersey.
 Get an accurate diagnosis because it’s possible that your sprained ankle may involve a hairline foot or ankle fracture that requires more than simply icing the joint.

 You can injure your ankle in many ways, including by bending, turning or awkwardly twisting while you’re moving.
 An ankle sprain causes the elastic ligaments to stretch or worse: tear.
 These ligaments help your ankle joint function freely, allowing you to move your ankle in many different directions.
 A high ankle sprain affects the ligaments connecting the tibia to your fibula in your lower leg.
 Ligament damage usually shows up as:

 Request For ConsultationBOOK CONSULTATION

 Foot injuries happen in children and young adults mostly due to sport activities that require jumping, rolling, twisting, running or changing directions suddenly.
 If you don’t seek treatment immediately, the foot pain can become more acute or even chronic.
 Sometimes, past injuries you think you’ve recovered from can turn into rheumatoid arthritis later in life.